 On June 25, 2014, a unanimous three-judge panel of the First District Illinois Appellate Court issued its opinion reversing the class certification order of the trial court.
 Specifically, the Appellate Court determined that the trial court's ruling failed to satisfy the class-action requirements that the common issues of the firefighters' claims predominate over the individual issues and that there is an adequate representative for the class.
 During a status hearing on October 8, 2014, plaintiffs represented to the Court that they would again seek to certify a class of firefighters on the issue of whether the Company's sirens were defective and unreasonably dangerous.
 On January 12, 2015, plaintiffs filed motions to amend their complaints to add class action allegations with respect to Chicago firefighter plaintiffs, as well as the approximately 1,800 firefighter plaintiffs from locations outside of Chicago.
 On March 11, 2015, the trial court granted plaintiffs' motions to amend their complaints.
-On April 24, 2015, the cases were transferred to Cook County chancery court, which will decide all class certification issues.
+On April 24, 2015, the cases were transferred to Cook County chancery court to decide the class certification issues.
 On March 23, 2018, plaintiffs filed a motion to certify as a class all firefighters from the Chicago Fire Department who have filed lawsuits in this matter.
-The court has not yet ruled on this motion as the parties continue to engage in discovery and other matters related to this motion.
-The Company intends to continue its objections to any attempt at certification.
+The Company objected to certification and the parties engaged in discovery and other matters related to this motion.
+Thereafter, on December 20, 2021, the parties executed a settlement agreement to resolve claims of approximately 462 firefighters still involved in the Cook County litigation, as well as the DuPage County litigation discussed below.
+Under the terms of the settlement agreement, the Company has agreed to pay a lump sum of \$0.2 million to resolve the claims of these firefighters.
+The Company has agreed to pay this lump sum amount based upon its assessment of firefighters who meet minimal bilateral hearing loss standards, which is a subset of the larger group referenced above.
+The settlement agreement does not require the payment of any attorney fees by the Company.
+The settlement agreement also provides that plaintiffs' attorney will withdraw from representing firefighters who do not agree to the settlement.
+The Company has discretion to void the settlement agreement if less than 93% of these firefighters agree to settle their claims; the settlement agreement will be voided if less than 70% of eligible firefighters agree to the settlement.
+The settlement agreement is subject to review and approval by the Court.